Research output per year

 Work-life balance, academic entrepreneurship

 Dr Giulia Giunti joined the University of St Andrews as an Associate Lecturer in 2019.
 Prior to that she earned a PhD at the University of Birmingham (UK) (with 'no corrections'), where she also completed a Masters degree.
-She holds a BSc and an MSc from the University of Pisa (Italy).
+She also holds a BSc and an MSc from the University of Pisa (Italy).

 Research